fdegir/fdegir.github.io/about.md

 permalink: /about/
 ---

-I am working as a Principal Developer at [Ericsson](https://www.est.tech) in Stockholm, Sweden.
+I am working as the Executive Director of [the Continuous Delivery Foundation](https://cd.foundation/) at [the Linux Foundation](https://www.linuxfoundation.org/).
-My interests include CI/CD, DevOps, Developer Experience/Productivity, and Software Supply Chain.
+My interests include CI/CD, DevOps, Infrastructure, Developer Experience/Productivity, and Software Supply Chain.

-I  am currently involved in several large scale CI/CD initiatives both internally and within open source.
+Before the CD Foundation, I worked as a Principal Developer at Ericsson and I was involved in several CI/CD initiatives within Ericsson and across open source.

 I served as a committer-at-large member in [OPNFV](https://www.opnfv.org) Technical Steering Committee (TSC) between 2016-2018.
 I am currently a member of [Nordix](https://www.nordix.org/) [Technical Committee (TC)](https://wiki.nordix.org/display/TC/Technical+Committee)